LaibaZaffar/Jokes-ratings-Predictor/README.md

    - The unzipped files should contain the user ratings for jokes and the joke texts, respectively.

 2. **Ratings Predictor System**:
-   - The Jokes Rating Prediction System is implemented in the `User Ratings Predictor For Jokes.ipynb` Jupyter Notebook.
+   - The Jokes Rating Prediction System is implemented in the `User Ratings Predictor for Jokes.ipynb` Jupyter Notebook.
    - Load the dataset into the notebook and run the cells to test the recommender system and generate joke predictions.

 3. **Evaluation**: